-In the previous section only the information contained in the X-data was used to estimate the factors.
-Obviously not all the information is used, as the relationship to the dependent variable is not considered.
+Using PCR only the information contained in the X-data is used to estimate the factors.
+Not all the information is used, as the relationship to the dependent variable is not considered.

 PLS first appeared in the form of an algorithm (which is described bellow).
-Stone and Brooks (1990) showed that with PLS a vector of weights p1 is chosen to maximize p'X'yy'Xp. p_2 is chosen to maximize p'X'yy'Xp such that $p'(X'X)p_1 = 0$.
-So one is finding the linear combination of the X variables which maximizes the squared sample covariance.
+Stone and Brooks (1990) showed that with PLS a vector of weights p_1 is chosen to maximize p'X'yy'Xp, then p_2 is chosen to maximize p'X'yy'Xp subject to the constraint that $p'(X'X)p_1 = 0$.
+So one is finding the linear combination of the X variables which maximizes the squared sample covariance between X and y.
 Although PLS deals with the second criticism to PCR, it fails to address the first, as it is scale dependent as well.
 The usual procedure is to normalize all the variables to have unit variance.
 By doing this, maximizing the squared sample covariance amounts to maximizing the squared sample correlation.

-There are at least two algorithms (one proposed by Wold and another proposed by Martens (1985)).
-Helland (1988) proved the equivalence between both and also provided a third method, which is computationally more convenient.
-Next we will describe the algorithmWold proposed and, after that, the alternative basis Helland proposed.
-For a description of both algorithms and the proof of their equivalence and also the equivalence of the alternative basis the reader is referred to Helland (1988).
+There are at least two algorithms (one proposed by Wold (1975) and the other proposed by Martens (1985)).
+Helland (1988) proved the equivalence between them and also proposed a third method, which is computationally more convenient.
+Next we will describe the algorithm that Wold (1975) proposed and, after that, the alternative basis that Helland (1988) proposed.
+For a description of both algorithms and the proof of their equivalence and also the equivalence of the alternative basis, the reader is referred to Helland (1988).
 For some consistency results of PLS the reader can consult Naik and Tsai (2000)1.